seven-phases-max/less-plugin-lists/docs/ref.md

 **Remarks**

-   This functions is used for the plugin self-tests.
+   This function is used for the plugin self-tests.

 **Example**
 ```less